EthanFifle/Yolov8_TCL/README.md

 The `/train` directories in the repo are empty due to size limitations on GitHub, as they contain all our training images (13779 images) and labels, primarily sourced from the [TACO dataset](https://universe.roboflow.com/abdillah-halim-hanafi-8zcni/trashdetection-sbsjt).
 The entire dataset specific to our project can also be found in the shared drive link in "project_resources" We utilized yolov8's pre-trained weights to expedite training.

+For training with yolov8, Ultralytics [docs](https://docs.ultralytics.com/) was referenced in get everything set up inorder to train properly.
+Comments are displayed throughout the repository in `README` files and code to distinguishing what is borrowed from
+Ultralytics docs or what was created by our team members

 ### Demo Directory